 The key to deciding "on trust" lies in understanding the assumptions behind the cost and benefit estimates.
 Remember those good business projections should not be viewed as the output of a "black box" predicting system or a high-powered analysis that very few people understand.
 Ideally, the case builder wants to position business case results as described above.
 It is worth repeating the case "positioning" that case builders should aim for:

 I have drawn several pictures of the way the future may work out.
 These are detailed and concrete scenarios, based on assumptions about many factors, each of which comes with some uncertainty.
 However, if the assumptions stand, these results indeed follow.

 Whether or not we trust the projections depends on what we know and believe about the assumptions.
 Below is a simple example, using a single cost item estimate and three assumptions.
 The approach is the same, however, when analyzing a full cost/benefit cash flow statement from the case.

 Management in a network services company is deciding whether or not to launch a new customer service offering.
 They will go forward with the service only if they are confident it will be profitable.
-This calls for a decision support business case, with a large number of estimated cost and benefit items.
+This confidence rests on a decision-support business case, with a large number of estimated cost and benefit items.

-Here is their approach for estimating one cost item, annual labor costs for service delivery.
-The estimated is based on just three assumptions.
+Here is their approach for estimating one cost item, "annual labor costs," for service delivery.
+The estimate relies on just three assumptions.